YOU'RE TELLING ME!

 WC Fields retains Kathleen Howard from It's a Gift as his shrewish wife, but this time has a more loving daughter (Mary Brian) to sweeten the dish.
-It's a Gift was hilarious, but awfully cold.
-Again there's a collection of sketches built around a loose narrative.
+It's a Gift is hilarious, but awfully cold.
+Again there's a collection of sketches arranged around a loose narrative.
 Ambrose Wolfinger just wants to go to the wrestling...

-The best episode is the opener when the great comedian is forced down into the cellar by his wife to confront two burglars who are getting mellowly drunk on his applejack.
-Fields, the intruders and a cop end up harmonising sentimental Irish ballads together.
+The best episode is the opener when the great man is forced into the cellar by his wife to confront two burglars who are getting mellowly drunk on his applejack.
+Fields, the intruders and a cop end up harmonising sentimental Irish ballads.
 For all of them, this is brief moment of respite, seized from the hell of domesticity.

 It's such a funny film because Fields' comic persona is so identifiable.
 His interminable suffering is revealed so succinctly, with a sudden nervous reflex or a mumbled aside.
 He has grown to accept his malign fate.
 And there's nothing he can do about it.